microsoft/WindowsAppSDK-Samples/README.md

 This repository hosts samples for the [Windows App SDK](https://github.com/microsoft/WindowsAppSDK).
 Samples for various features shipping in the Windows App SDK will be added to this repository.
 For more information about the Windows App SDK, visit the [Windows App SDK Documentation](https://docs.microsoft.com/windows/apps/windows-app-sdk/).
 To learn more about the Windows App SDK design or to contribute to the project, make feature proposals, or start discussions, visit the [Windows App SDK GitHub page](https://github.com/microsoft/WindowsAppSDK).

+## Requirements

-## Windows App SDK development
+Thes Windows App SDK samples have the following system requirements:

+- Windows 10, version 1809 (build 17763) or later.

+- Visual Studio 2019 version 16.9 or later with the following workloads and components:

+    - Universal Windows Platform development
+    - .NET Desktop Development (needed even if you're only building C++ Win32 apps)
+    - Desktop development with C++ (needed even if you're only building .NET apps)
+    - Windows SDK version 2004 (build 19041) or later.
+This is installed with Visual Studio 2019 by default.

+- Building .NET apps also requires:

+    - .NET 5 SDK version 5.0.300 or later if you're using Visual Studio 2019 version 16.10
+    - .NET 5 SDK version 5.0.204 if you're using Visual Studio 2019 version 16.9

-These samples require Visual Studio 2019 to build, run and deploy.
-Refer to the docs on [system requirements](https://docs.microsoft.com/windows/apps/windows-app-sdk/system-requirements) for a comprehensive list of requirements.
+Refer to the docs on [system requirements](https://docs.microsoft.com/windows/apps/windows-app-sdk/system-requirements) for more details.

 ## Using the samples